Akai MPC (Live / One / X) Review

 AIR Creative FX Collection is a part of the Pro Tools since the 8th version.
 Many reputable audio professions deem it as the reference FX suite.

-This particular suite consists of 16 mixes transported to the MPC so that it can be used with a standalone or desktop MPC software.
+This particular suite consists of 16 mixes transported to the MPC so that it can be used with standalone or desktop MPC software.
 Every effect has been designed to keep your convenience in mind so that you can easily play your art without any complications.

 The addition of the TUI layout just makes the entire experience a whole lot wholesome.